-Accidents & Injuries: A First Aid kit and an Automated External Defibrillator (AED) are available in the Administrative Office and by the elevator.
+Accidents & Injuries: A First Aid kit and an Automated External Defibrillator (AED) are available in the Administrative Office.
 In case of emergency, Emergency Medical Services are available by calling 911.
 Students and visitors must immediately report accidents and injuries to the school administration and complete a written accident report.

 Instructors are required to report all accidents and injuries immediately after they occur.
-An Accident Report must be completed and given to the Administrative Office.
+A specific school district form must be completed and given to the Administrative Office.
 Should there be a need for an investigation of an accident, the investigation will be handled by the Principal and the Risk Management Division of the school district.

-Medical Issues: Students who become ill or injured while on campus are to notify their instructor before leaving campus.
+Medical Issues: Students who become ill or injured while on campus are to notify their instructor before badging out and leaving campus.